RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 ##### Using IAR Compiler

-The writing of programs using IAR Compiler has the same steps with the Keil Compiler with different tools but the same functions.
+The writing of programs using IAR Compiler has the same steps as the Keil Compiler with different tools but the same functions.

 * First, download and Install the latest version of IAR Compiler through the [IAR Website](https://www.iar.com/).
 * Open the IAR project and click "Make" menu.